freqtrade/freqtrade/docs/configuration.md

 * `VolumePairList`
   * It selects `number_assets` top pairs based on `sort_key`, which can be one of `askVolume`, `bidVolume` and `quoteVolume`, defaults to `quoteVolume`.
-  * There is a possibility to filter low-value coins that would not allow setting a stop loss (set `precision_filter` parameter to `true` for this).
+  * By default, low-value coins that would not allow setting a stop loss are filtered out. (set `precision_filter` parameter to `false` to disable this behaviour).
   * `VolumePairList` does not consider `pair_whitelist`, but builds this automatically based the pairlist configuration.
   * Pairs in `pair_blacklist` are not considered for VolumePairList, even if all other filters would match.